 iPhone 8 and iPhone 8 Plus owners are dealing with numerous problems including Bluetooth issues, sound problems, and various issues with the device setup.

 iPhone 8 users are reporting issues with their hardware and the iOS 11 software that powers the two devices.
-We expect the list of problems to grow as more people turn to the iPhone 8 (remember, the iPhone X will be hard to find) and as Apple releases new firmware updates.
+We expect the list of problems to grow as more people buy the iPhone 8 and as Apple releases new firmware updates throughout the year.

 This guide will take you through the current list of iPhone 8 problems.
 It will also provide you with some resources that will come in handy if you start noticing issues with your new phone.